HubSpot/Singularity/Docs/reference/upgrading-to-mesos-1.md

 There are a few more flags and deprecated fields to be aware of when upgrading to mesos 1.x

-- `--work_dir` flag for slaves/agents is now required.
+- `--work_dir` flag for agents/agents is now required.
 The process will not start without it set
-- Internally in Singularity we have started the Slave -> Agent rename.
+- Internally in Singularity we have started the Agent -> Agent rename.
 However all UIs and endpoints still use the previous terminology.
-We have created a few POJO wrappers for backwards compatibility so any `slaveId` fields written to json stored in zookeeper can still be read into the new `agentId` field and vice versa.
+We have created a few POJO wrappers for backwards compatibility so any `agentId` fields written to json stored in zookeeper can still be read into the new `agentId` field and vice versa.